zeditor01/cdc_examples/C013_LDAP.md

 <br><hr>

 <h2 id="abstract"> Abstract</h2>
-In recent years cyber security has become a fundamental requirement of any system that communicates over a network, regardless of whether it is a public or a private network.
+Cyber security (authentication, authorisation, encryption etc... ) is a fundamental requirement of any system that communicates over a network, regardless of whether it is a public or a private network.
 This document provides worked examples of

 * Implementing authentication and authorisation for CDC Administration Users with Access Server alone.